squid-cache/squid-cache.github.io/RoadMap/Squid3.rst

 ## some we will need to manually add to this list...
 <<FullSearch(title:Features/ regex:C{1}ategoryFeature regex:Version...:.*3.2 -regex:ETA...:.unknown regex:Developer...:....*)>>

-## Features being developed for 3.2 but with unknown ETA, violating the TODO list requirement of having a
-## timeline.
-These may be bumped to 3.3 if not completed by initial 3.2 release:

 Features considered high-priority for including with 3.2, but not yet with a dedicated developer to achieve that goal.
 Incomplete items will be bumped to 3.3 if not completed by initial 3.2 release: